garrandall/popular-music-data/tracks/rainbow--65--part-i--gene-chandler.md

 An' I just wanna ask you one thing, baby
 An' I just wanna ask you one thing, baby
-I just wanna ask you one thiiiiiiing
-I just wanna ask you one thiiiiiiing
 I just wanna ask you one thing
+I just wanna ask you one thing
+I just wanna ask you one thing
 One thing, baby

 I want you to stop
 Stop this rainbow in my heart

-Spoken:
 'Thank you!
 'Thank you so very

 Abrupt end of track

-~